sbagadi/RoboND-Perception-Project/writeup/README.md

 An improvement I can make to recognize all the objects in world three could be to increase the number of samples and bins.
 I think as the number of models to recognize increase, we need to increase the number of samples captured for each model to classify all of them better.
-More data gets better results for the classifer.
-I was also to get better results with just the `linear` kernal.
+More data gets better results for the classifier.
+I was also to get better results with just the `linear` kernel.
 Using non-linear (`polynomial`, `RBF` and `sigmoid`) kernels only yielded worse results.
-I think this is due to the models trying to overfit the data.
+I think this is due to the models trying to over fit the data.
 This assumption is due to the fact that they are performing really well on classifying the training data, but failing on the actual data.